HikaruSato/BorderPopoverExample/README.md

 # BorderPopoverExample
-It was affected to the following url. http://theapplady.net/show-popover-view-via-tableview-cell/ http://blog.teamtreehouse.com/customizing-the-design-of-uipopovercontroller
+It was affected to the following url.<br/>
+http://theapplady.net/show-popover-view-via-tableview-cell/
+http://blog.teamtreehouse.com/customizing-the-design-of-uipopovercontroller